STI climbs 1.3% amid positive local stock news, gains on Wall St

-SINGAPORE (THE BUSINESS TIMES) - Singapore shares rose on Monday as investors were cheered by announcements over the weekend, although the region continued to see declines.
+Singapore shares rose yesterday as investors were cheered by announcements over the weekend, although the region continued to see declines.

 The Straits Times Index ended up 1.3 per cent at 3,089.65.